 The Inland Real Estate Group lives, eats, breathes, and sleeps real estate.
 Through a number of affiliated firms, the group provides commercial real estate services including property investment, portfolio management, lending, brokerage, development, and property management/leasing.
 Through real estate investment trusts (REITs), Inland primarily invests in retail properties.
 Its portfolio (worth some $26 billion) includes more than 120 million sq. ft. of commercial space throughout the US.
-Publicly traded Inland Real Estate Corporation invests in properties in the Midwest; private REIT Inland American invest in the US and Canada.
+Private REIT Inland American invests in the US and Canada.

 Inland member companies have owned and managed hundreds of millions of square feet of commercial property in 49 USstates.

 The company specializes in creating, developing and supporting member companies that provide real estate related investment funds, including limited partnerships, institutional funds and non-listed and listed REITs, and real estate services for both third parties and Inland member companies.

 Inland Real Estate doesn't limit itself to shopping centers: It also buys, sells, markets, and manages industrial, office, hospitality, and health care properties.
 The group's acquisitions arm, Inland Real Estate Acquisitions, buys retail, office, and multifamily residential properties throughout the US (and has made more than $43 billion investment in acquisitions).
 Inland Real Estate Development sells real estate sites for commercial and residential use in and around Chicago.
 Other divisions provide development services in the Southeast, real estate auction services, alternative development options for public projects, and property exchange services for capital gains benefits.